emcf/engshell/README.md

 - `--debug` allows HVLM to debug its own code if it fails.
 - `--showcode` shows the code being executed.
 - `clear` resets HVLM's memory, along with the console.
-- Errors due to missing pip installs will not be auto-debugged due to secutity risk.
+- Errors due to missing external dependencies will not be auto-debugged due to secutity risk.
 You must debug these yourself.
 - Innapropriate requests are designed to be denied via prompting.

 ## Examples